rfcs/crypto-conditions/README.md

 ## Test Vectors Source

 The test vectors themselves are generated from example data in the `src/test-vectors/` folder.
 You should never have to worry about that unless you are adding or editing test vectors.

+## Generating Tests

+The ffasn1dump tool is used to produce DER encodings.
+It is available from http://bellard.org/ffasn1